nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 *********************

-## Enable CORS on kamehouse-r2d2:

-- To be able to test it's connectivity from js in kamehouse-mobile:
-- Add the following line to conf/kamehouse/http.conf: `Header add Access-Control-Allow-Origin *`
-- Restart httpd
-- Don't do this if the server is exposed to internet
-- It's not strictly necessary.
-If the connectivity test fails with CORS error, it will try to load kamehouse-r2d2 page in the inappbrowser anyway, and that should still work.
-In a way, receiving a CORS error is a successful connectivity test

-*********************

 ## Commands on docker host don't work:

 - When running on docker, commands executed on the host are done through ssh